How to Gel Stain Over Existing Finishes

 Here is how one thick coat of gel stain looks.
 If I would have wiped more off my brush, you would be able to see the “grain” a little more.
 It’s all personal preference and the gel stain gives you plenty of time to get the finish just how you want it!

-Gel stain has a lot of the same properties as a clear coat like polyurethane so if it won’t get heavy use with LOTS of cold drinks sitting on it, I wouldn’t worry about a top coat.
+Gel stain has a lot of the same properties as a top coat like polyurethane so if it won’t get heavy use with LOTS of cold drinks sitting on it, I wouldn’t worry about a topcoat.

-For furniture that is heavily-used, I would apply a couple layers of top coat like this wipe-on polyurethane.
+For furniture that is heavily used, I would apply a couple of layers of Varathane’s Water-Based Polyurethane Top Coat.